Strong Guy: Early life

-Born in Rhinebeck, New York to working-class Italian parents, Guido Carosella gained a fortune in a settlement when his parents were killed by falling space debris, and was subsequently taken in by his aunt and uncle.
-His mutant powers were triggered in childhood during a battle with schoolyard bullies, causing him to become overly muscular and isolate further from his peers.
-Guido coped with his pain by developing an outgoing "public face", rarely letting even those close to him see him in discomfort.
+Born in Rhinebeck, New York to working-class Italian parents, Guido Carosella gained a fortune in a settlement when his parents were killed by falling space debris.
+Skinny and shy, Guido's mutant powers were triggered in childhood when an incident with schoolyard bullies and being hit by a bus ended in his body becoming disproportionately large and muscular, separating him further from his peers.
+He had the love and support of his aunt and uncle, who took him in after his parents' deaths.
+Guido coped with his emotional and physical pain caused by his mutation by developing an outgoing "public face", rarely letting even those close to him see him in discomfort.

 During the incident with the bus, another boy, Charlie Ronalds, was hurt by Guido's flailing.
 Due to luck, Charlie survived with only a slight limp.
 He would later become the villain Charon.

 Lila Cheney and Muir Island

-After losing much of his fortune, Guido becomes a roadie and bouncer for Lila Cheney.
-He later works with several Muir Island mutants to defeat the Shadow King, after which they form a new incarnation of X-Factor.
+After losing much of his fortune, Guido begins to take on jobs that allow him to maintain his luxurious lifestyle.
+This leads to him becoming a long-time roadie and bouncer for the mutant musician Lila Cheney.
+He later finds Dazzler near Lila Cheney's Malibu house, and helps rescue her from drowning.
+Guido is among the mutants living on Muir Island who are mentally controlled by the telepath Shadow King.
+After the Shadow King is defeated, several of the Muir Island mutants, with the help of Valerie Cooper, are recruited to form a new X-Factor, a team of government operatives.

 X-Factor

 Guido's teammates are Havok, Polaris, Wolfsbane, and Quicksilver.
 Required to come up with a codename, Guido announces himself as "Strong Guy" at an X-Factor press conference after hearing a reporter say, "He must be the strong guy!
 Every super-group has a strong guy!".

 Mister Sinister manipulates Strong Guy into destroying the Washington Monument while fighting Slab.
 With X-Factor, he aids the American-supported Trans-Sabal government in a war against rebels, and fights the Hulk, then battles the Mutant Liberation Front.
 He also fights the Brotherhood of Mutants.

-In The Infinity War, Strong Guy is among the superheroes who travel across the multiverse to battle Adam Warlock's alter-egos, the Magus and the Goddess.
-Lila Cheney attempts to have him return to her, but he refuses.

-Strong Guy also develops a deep friendship with Wolfsbane.
-At one point, he personally brings her to Muir Island to get her medical attention.
-His other best friend on the team, Multiple Man, is seemingly killed attempting to remove the Legacy Virus from his body.

-Strong Guy remains a member of X-Factor until an incident in Madripoor.
-While battling the K'Lanti, he absorbs the energy of one of their bombs and suffers a severe heart attack.
-He is put in suspended animation to recover until Forge heals him.
-Strong Guy chooses to accompany Lila and her band in their travels instead of rejoining the increasingly fractious X-Factor.
+Strong Guy and X-Force become involved in a confrontation between Lila Cheney and the alien K'Lanti, who plant bombs throughout Madripoor.
+While disarming the last bomb, Strong Guy absorbs its energy and suffers a severe heart attack.
+He spends time in suspended animation until Jamie Madrox returns and frees him.
+However, Strong Guy remains in poor health until Forge creates a device to heal him.
+Strong Guy chooses to accompany Lila Cheney and her band instead of rejoining X-Factor.

-Strong Guy is later seen in Tokyo as a member of a mutant fighting club called the Arena, in which the mutant fighters are secretly enslaved.
-He helps Storm and Callisto take down the enslavers.